dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/samples/gauge/README.md

-## Using jsonp with dart:js
+## Gauge: Using the Google Charts Visualization API

-A sample that uses the Google Visualization library with dart:js.
+A sample that uses the Google Charts Visualization library with dart:js.

 Open `web/gauge.html` with Dartium.